Research

 Abstract: This paper provides new estimates of poverty in the United States, showing how the bottom of the income distribution changes after correcting for misreporting of survey incomes and accurately incorporating taxes, expenses, and in-kind transfers.
 As part of the Comprehensive Income Dataset (CID) project, we link a wide range of administrative tax and program microdata to the Current Population Survey Annual Social and Economic Supplement for 2016.
 At a broad level, using better data shifts up the income distribution at every percentile in the bottom half.
 Starting from a baseline of survey pre-tax money income, the share of individuals with incomes below official thresholds falls by 26% after broadening the income concept and by an additional 41% after using the CID.
 Alternatively, poverty thresholds would have to increase by more than a third to keep poverty rates unchanged after using better data and changing the income concept.
 Relative poverty also falls by 61% after all adjustments.
 For most analyses, the corrections for measurement error are more important than the conceptual changes to income.
 We observe a demographic shift in the composition of the poor, with our adjustments leading to more single individuals and fewer children in poverty.
 Part of the explanation for the large role played by better data is that the poverty reduction effects of government programs are much larger using the CID for a number of programs, including SNAP, housing assistance, and Social Security Disability Insurance.

-Race, Ethnicity, and Measurement Error (March 2024)
+Race, Ethnicity, and Measurement Error (June 2024)

 with Bruce Meyer and Nikolas Mittag